MaratSalakh/MaratSalakh/README.md

 I'm Web Frontend Developer
 -----------------

 I've been learning to code for one year on Hexlet School.
-Currently I'm developing my own pet-projects and looking for job opportunites.
+Currently I'm developing my own pet-projects and looking for job opportunities.

 * ✉️  You can contact me at [marat.salakh.dev@gmail.com](mailto:marat.salakh.dev@gmail.com)
 * 🚀  I'm currently working on [MarkdownTrainer](http://github.com/MaratSalakh/markdownTrainer)